Gareth Edwards (rugby union)

 In 2003, in a poll of international rugby players conducted by Rugby World magazine, Edwards was declared the greatest player of all time.
-In 2007, former England captain Will Carling published his list of the '50 Greatest Rugby players' in The Daily Telegraph, and ranked Edwards the greatest player ever, stating; "He was a supreme athlete with supreme skills, the complete package.
+In 2007, former England captain Will Carling published his list of the '50 Greatest Rugby players' in The Daily Telegraph, and ranked Edwards the greatest player ever, stating: "He was a supreme athlete with supreme skills, the complete package.
 He played in the 1970s, but, if he played now, he would still be the best.
 He was outstanding at running, passing, kicking and reading the game.
 He sits astride the whole of rugby as the ultimate athlete on the pitch".

-Edwards was prominent in the Welsh national team that was to the fore in European rugby in the '60s and '70s.
+Edwards was prominent in the Wales national team that was to the fore in European rugby in the '60s and '70s.
 He is one of a small group of Welsh players to have won three Grand Slams including Gerald Davies, JPR Williams, Ryan Jones, Adam Jones, Gethin Jenkins and Alun Wyn Jones.

 Edwards was appointed a Member of the Order of the British Empire (MBE) in the 1975 Birthday Honours for services to Welsh rugby football; he was promoted to Commander (CBE) in the 2007 New Year Honours, "for services to sport, particularly rugby."

 He was knighted in the 2015 Birthday Honours, for services to sport and for charitable services.

 Early life

 Edwards was born a miner's son in Gwaun-Cae-Gurwen, Glamorgan, Wales.
 He attended Pontardawe Technical School for Boys (now Cwmtawe Community School), where he was taken under the wing of sports teacher Bill Samuels.

 He won a scholarship to the elite Millfield Public School in Somerset.
-Apart from rugby, Edwards showed promise in a wide range of sports, playing for West Wales Youth soccer team, and signing for Swansea Town at the age of 16.
+Apart from rugby, Edwards showed promise in a wide range of sports, playing for West Wales Youth football team, and signing for Swansea Town at the age of 16.
 He also showed prowess in gymnastics and athletics.